 A 'breakout box' is used for converting UART into USB or RS232 protocols.
 The converter chip for USB is 'Silicon Labs CP2102' and for the RS232 it is 'MAX232'.
-Aditionally, the breakout box of MatchBox combiner is equipped with necessary circuit for communication with QC2.0 and QC3.0 power supplies.
+Additionally, the breakout box of MatchBox combiner is equipped with the necessary circuit for communication with QC2.0 and QC3.0 power supplies.

 Pins for Tight Integration

-Pins are located at the back side of the enclosure and distributed in a way, which allows to implement a mechanical reverse lock.
+Pins are located at the backside of the enclosure and distributed in a way, which allows for implementing a mechanical reverse lock.

 - GND ground connected to the laser body